Quansight/qpub/readme.md

 # deathbeds generalized automation framework

-the deathbeds generalized automation framework provides opinionated tools for deploying build, testing, and documentation tools for interactive python environments.
+the deathbeds generalized automation framework provides opinionated tools for expanding content into development and documentation tools. `dgaf` sources opinions across the python/jupyter ecosystem so folks can focus on content without contest and context.

-`dgaf` infers package information from the content in a repo and unites it with the git history to compose

-## Installation

-`dgaf` can infer packages from the content provided; it will generate.

-* git backed

-## postBuild

-the first goal of `dgaf` is to make it easy to deploy development environments on binders. often binders are composed to be reproducible; `dgaf` wants binder to be a reproducible development environment.

-## conventions

-dgaf is a project automation system built around a pyproject.toml. it automates setting up interactive python environments on binder.

-# rely on high-level tools

-1. pre-build
+## what does `dgaf` do?

+`dgaf` is a designed to be a compact CLI that will expands content into different environments for development, testing, and documentation.

-    1. Discover and install dependencies from existing content.
+1. infer and export the environment from existing content.
-    2. Autoformatting
+2. install the dependencies
-    3. Discover and install a local development version of the module.
+3. install the development package
-    4. Build and install the module.
+4. build the package as a wheel
-2. post-build
-    1. Test the module
-    2. Build documentation

-## flit and pip native

-# deploy binder

-set up a development environment too.

-# development binders

-commonly, binders are created post hoc from code for the sake of reproducible notebooks. reproducability is a minimum requirements for binder. binder can be more useful if a proper development environments is installed.
+5. build a blog and documentation

+## everything is documentation

+### expanding environments

 # development